 Mistake Proofing and Corrective Action Writing Workshop

 Errors happen daily.
 Fortunately, our work system safeguards usually prevent them from becoming product recalls, sentinel events, workplace fatalities, or environmental incidents.
 We do our best to help prevent these problems.
 All too often, they continue to return.
-Why are our mistake proofing and corrective action efforts failing?
-Why can’t our people stop making mistakes in the first place?
-Do you need effective corrective action writing and mistake proofing help?
+My mistake proofing and corrective action writing workshop helps you proactively reduce waste and optimize process performance.

 Second, when problems do occur, we attempt to prevent them in the future with a weak set of improvement strategies.
 Some fixes are more effective at changing human behavior and minimizing risk than others.
 Some fixes work temporarily, but they are difficult to sustain over time.
 Fortunately, there are proven best practices that you can use to both identify, and fix, the systemic root causes of human error and equipment failure.